List of News and Information about italy on 4WheelsNews.com

 Lamborghini has entered an agreement on tax breaks with the Italian government and will soon roll out a new SUV in Italy, according to insiders.
 The announcement will be made in a press conference set in Rome on Wednesday that will be attended by Lamborghini chief Stephan Winkelmann and Rupert Stadler, the CEO of its parent company Audi.

 Italy's Prime Minister Matteo Renzi will also be present to announce the deal.
 The automaker expects to create jobs for up to 500 people.
-In return, the Italian government will grant tax breaks and other benefits amounting to 80 million euros ($87 million).
+In return, the Italian government will grant tax breaks and other benefits amounting to EUR80 million ($87 million).
 Audi aims to add more to its lineup currently composed of two-seat supercars.

 Emerging markets like China are not inclined to buy these supercars because of the poor roads in their regions.
 This SUV that will be built in Italy will be its first since 1993, which is when it stopped production of the boxy LM002 (also known as Rambo Lambo).
 Sources said earlier this month that there have been several meetings between Lamborghini’s officials and representatives of the Italian government.Read the entire article Italy grants tax breaks for Lamborghini’s SUV production